AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Objects/Manage files/Manage back-to-origin configurations.md

         ```
         Content-Type
+        Content-Encoding
+        Content-Disposition
+        Cache-Control
+        Expires
+        Content-Language
+        Access-Control-Allow-Origin
         ```

     -   HTTP request rules
-        -   OSS does not send the header information transmitted by a user to the origin.
+        -   Headers contained in the request sent to OSS are not contained in the request sent by OSS to the origin.
 Whether OSS sends the QueryString information to the origin depends on the back-to-origin rules configured in the OSS console.
         -   If the origin returns chunked-encoded data, OSS also returns chunked-encoded data to the user.

 ## Redirection-based back-to-origin